MahiDama/VC_Research/README.md

-# Dragoneer Copilot
+# VC Copilot

-Dragoneer Copilot is a Streamlit-based research assistant for venture capital and startup analysis.
+VC Copilot is a Streamlit-based research assistant for venture capital and startup analysis.
 It uses a retrieval-augmented generation (RAG) workflow to search a local knowledge base of company notes and answer questions about founders, market trends, investment memos, and related context.

 ## Features